thanya0802/github_lab02/README.md

 - Run unittests: In this step, the unittest tests are executed using the command python -m unittest test.test_unittest.
 It runs the unittest test suite defined in the test.test_unittest module.
 - Notify on success: This step uses conditional logic with if: success() to check if all the unittest tests passed successfully.
 If they did, it runs the message "Unit tests passed successfully."
 - Notify on failure: Similarly, this step uses conditional logic with if: failure() to check if any of the unittest tests failed.
 If any test failed, it runs the message "Unit tests failed."

+# LAB2 – MLOps (IE-7374)

+This lab focuses on five core MLOps concepts: creating a virtual environment, managing GitHub repositories, writing modular Python code, testing with Pytest and Unittest, and automating testing using GitHub Actions.

+---

+## Step 1 — Creating a Virtual Environment

+In software development, virtual environments isolate dependencies for each project, ensuring consistency and preventing conflicts between global and project-specific packages.

+**To create and activate a virtual environment:**

+- Use the command to create:
+  `python -m venv lab_01`
+- Activate it:
+  - **macOS/Linux:** `source lab_01/bin/activate`
+  - **Windows:** `lab_01\Scripts\activate`

+Once activated, the environment name will appear in your terminal, confirming that you are working inside an isolated environment.

+---

+## Step 2 — Creating a GitHub Repository and Project Structure

+A well-organized structure ensures that code, data, and tests remain clean and maintainable throughout the project.

+**Folder structure:**
+- `data`: stores datasets or reference files
+- `src`: contains the source code
+- `test`: includes all unit testing scripts
+- `.github/workflows`: holds the automation workflows for testing
+- `requirements.txt`: lists required dependencies
+- `.gitignore`: defines files and folders to be excluded from version control
+- `README.md`: serves as documentation for the project

+**To add and push code to GitHub:**
+1. Stage all files using `git add .`
+2. Commit changes using `git commit -m "Initial commit"`
+3. Push updates using `git push origin main`

+---

+## Step 3 — Creating `string_processor.py` in the src Folder

+The string processor module includes fundamental string manipulation functions such as:
+- Converting strings to uppercase
+- Converting strings to lowercase
+- Counting vowels
+- Reversing strings

+This module demonstrates Python’s basic operations and forms the foundation for testing and automation in later steps.

+---

+## Step 4 — Creating Tests Using Pytest and Unittest

+Testing ensures that each function behaves as expected, improving software quality and reliability.

+### **Pytest**
+- Pytest allows writing lightweight test functions that automatically discover and validate results.
+- It supports assertions and parametrized testing, enabling multiple test cases with different inputs.

+### **Unittest**
+- Unittest organizes tests using a class-based structure derived from Python’s standard library.
+- Each test method checks specific functionality using assertion methods like `assertEqual`, `assertTrue`, or `assertFalse`.
+- Running the tests verifies the correctness of the implemented string functions.

+---

+## Step 5 — Implementing GitHub Actions

+GitHub Actions automates testing and validation every time code is pushed to the repository.
+This ensures that the main branch remains stable and that new changes don’t break existing functionality.

+### **How GitHub Actions Work**
+- **Events:** Actions are triggered when specific activities occur, such as pushing new code or creating a pull request.
+- **Jobs:** Each workflow runs in an isolated environment (like Ubuntu) to perform tasks.
+- **Steps:** These define specific actions such as checking out the code, setting up Python, installing dependencies, and running tests.

+### **Purpose**
+- **Automation:** Removes the need for manual test execution.
+- **Continuous Integration:** Automatically validates new commits.
+- **Continuous Deployment:** Ensures code is ready for deployment once all tests pass.

+---

+## Step 6 — Pytest and Unittest Workflows

+Two workflows are configured under the `.github/workflows` directory.

+### **Pytest Workflow**
+- Runs whenever new code is pushed to the main branch.
+- Checks out code, sets up Python 3.8, installs dependencies, runs Pytest, and uploads test reports.
+- Displays messages indicating whether all tests passed or failed.

+### **Unittest Workflow**
+- Also triggered by pushes to the main branch.
+- Runs Unittest cases defined in the `test_unittest.py` file.
+- Displays notifications for successful or failed test execution.

+Both workflows ensure automated quality checks through continuous integration.

+---

+## Step 7 — Verifying CI/CD Automation

+After pushing changes to GitHub:

+1. Open the **Actions** tab in your repository.
+2. Observe the two workflows:
+   - **Testing with Pytest**
+   - **Python Unittests**
+3. A green checkmark indicates successful runs, confirming that the automation is functioning correctly.